 - Global Artichokes

 - The club’s purpose is to provide experiences in living and working together as an international/ intercultural community.
-For meeting dates and times, please contact the advisors.
+Contact the advisor for their next meeting time and location.

 Advisor: Janelle Hoffman (480) 423-6260